naa986/gmail-smtp/gmail-smtp/readme.txt

 For detailed setup instructions please visit the [Gmail SMTP](https://wphowto.net/gmail-smtp-plugin-for-wordpress-1341) plugin page.

-= Requirements =

-* PHP 5.4 or later
-* A Gmail Account
-* A self-hosted WordPress site

 == Installation ==

 1. Go to the Add New plugins screen in your WordPress Dashboard